The Architecture Story

 SOC 2, PCI DSS, GDPR, NIST — readiness scored per framework.
 Gaps identified with remediation priority.

 Fix, rebuild, or hybrid — each option with effort, timeline, and risk reduction.
-A roadmap, not just a report.
+An independent read you can act on, not a rebuild we're selling.

 GitHub, GitLab, or Bitbucket.
 We clone and analyze.
 We never write.